The Cultural Adaptation Playbook: Rethinking PR in a Region of Contrasts

 6. In Practice: Adaptation as Competitive Advantage

-Cultural adaptation isn’t crisis control.
-It’s strategy control.
+Cultural adaptation isn’t crisis management.
+It’s strategic foresight.

 Ready to future-proof your brand’s reputation?